svenvanheugten/monorepo-quickbuild-poc/README.md

 image-tag
 ```

-Now run `quickbuild` anywhere in the repository.
+Now run `mrpbuild` anywhere in the repository.
 For every project directory containing a `Dockerfile`, it will generate an `image-tag` file containing the tag of the built image.

 To actually deploy the projects to a cluster, you'll need to use other tooling that reads these `image-tag` files and updates the resource definitions in the cluster.